mohitvashu1/DEVGRAM/README.md

  - Installed jsonwebtoken
  - IN login API, after email and password validation, create e JWT token and send it to user in cookies
  - read the cookies inside your profile API and find the logged in user
+- Installed jsonwebtoken
+ - IN login API, after email and password validation, create e JWT token and send it to user in cookies
+ - read the cookies inside your profile API and find the logged in user
+ - userAuth Middleware
+ - Added the userAuth middle ware in profile API and a new sendConnectionRequest API
+ - Set the expiry of JWT token and cookies to 7 days
+ - Created userSchema method to getJWT()
+ - Created UserSchema method to comparepassword(passwordInputByUser)